fb3rasp/moviepages/README.md

     http://localhost/[silverstripe-project]/dev/build

-Done.
+The new page type is now available and ready for use.

-### Add repository into your project composer.json file
+### Option 3: Add repository into your project composer.json file

-In case you already have a project and like to add this module via composer, open your project composer.json file in a browser and add the following elements to your file...
+In case you already have a project, managed by composer, and you would like to add this module via composer, open your project composer.json file and add the following text segments to it...

 #### Add the repository